alexfigliolia/galena/README.md

 The `Galena` library is designed to promote extension of its features.
 In doing so, it's possible to achieve a very strong Model/Controller layer for your applications.
 I'm going to demonstrate a few techniques for not only utilizing `Galena` as is, but building proprietary Models and Controllers for your applications.

 #### Extending State
 Galena's `State` interface is designed to be an out-of-the-box solution for housing any portion of your application's state.
-There are benefits however, to extending is functionality to compose proprietary models for your units of state:
+There are benefits however, to extending its functionality to compose proprietary models for your units of state:

 ##### Creating State Models
 ```typescript